ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 * The Time column contains timestamps in `Unix <https://en.wikipedia.org/wiki/Unix_time>`_ time format.
 The timestamps should be uniformly distributed.
 * Rest of the columns contain observations, which should be in numerical format.
 Each column represents one variable, rows correspond to the sampling timepoint.
 Make sure to impute any missing datapoints before running the analysis.

+Each analysis function can also be used independently.
 For more examples and usage, please refer to the HowTo section.

 Clustering example
 ------------------

-tscfat/Examples folder contain a file config_clustering.py.
+tscfat root folder contain a file config_clustering.py.
 Open it in a text editor and replace following paths.

 Fill in the correct path for data loading::